Yun-crane/fakecode/README.md

 # Code to create a normal distribution

-The .py files contain the code to create the normal distribution and the png file is the visualization output.
+The .py files contains the code to create the normal distribution and the png file is the visualization output.

-Requirements: python3.9 numpy>vx.x matlab
+Requirements Python：3.9 numpy>vx.x. matplotlibvx.x